rubenspensky-homelab/homelab-infra/README.md

 ## External Secrets Operator

 External Secrets Operator synchronizes Kubernetes infrastructure secrets from AWS Secrets Manager.
 Installation order, AWS credential requirements, manual refresh behavior, and current infrastructure secret mappings are documented in [docs/external-secrets.md](./docs/external-secrets.md).

-## Future Components

-Only the following platform components are planned next.

-### Velero With S3 Backups

-Velero will be used for cluster backup and restore.

-Expected setup:

-- Store backups in S3
-- Back up Kubernetes resources
-- Add scheduled backups
-- Define and test a restore process

 ## Bootstrap